u0916721/hosting-parsons-on-github-template/index.markdown

 </script>
 ## Parsons Recursive
-Consider the solution above, the same thing can be done with recursion
+Consider the solution above, the same thing can be done with recursion WARNING, there are some bad code blocks here
 <div id="rec-sortableTrash" class="sortable-code"></div>
 <div id="rec-sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>